-13. Related Party Transactions
+Note 12.
+Related Party Transactions

-Zoo capital improvements of \$663,921 and \$4,819,618, as reflected in the statement of functional expenses, were contributed by the Society to the City during fiscal 2023 and 2022, respectively.
+Zoo capital improvements of \$2,654,858 and \$663,921, as reflected in the statement of functional expenses, were contributed by the Society to the City during fiscal 2024 and 2023, respectively.

-The Society received management fees from the City in the amount of \$1,200,000 during fiscal 2023 and 2022.
+The Society received management fees from the City in the amount of \$1,200,000 during fiscal 2024 and 2023.
 Additionally, the Society reimburses the City for costs the City pays on behalf of the Society including certain utilities and certain personnel costs.
-The net receivable from the City was \$455,065 and \$686,339 at June 30, 2023 and 2022, respectively.
+The net receivable from the City was \$272,770 and \$455,065 at June 30, 2024 and 2023, respectively.

 As discussed in Note 2, the Society transferred assets to the Foundation during the year.
-The Society also has a due from the Foundation of \$248,183, at June 30, 2023, for various operating and capital expenditures.
+The Society also has a due from the Foundation of \$642,671 and \$248,183, at June 30, 2024 and 2023, respectively, for various operating and capital expenditures.
 The Foundation leases certain real estate to a member of the Society's management under a lease and services agreement.
 The agreement provides for monthly lease payments in the amount \$2,000, less \$800 consideration for general management and oversight of the property.
 This agreement can be renewed or terminated by either party on the lease anniversary date.
+Capital expenditures for fiscal year 2024 include \$54,500 paid for construction services to a company owned by a board member.

-14. Commitments and Contingencies
+Note 13.
+Commitments and Contingencies